 Bad: list.Srt(); Good: list.Sort();

 Name functions that return a Boolean (i.e. predicates) like questions.

 Bad: list.Empty(); Good: list.IsEmpty(); list.Contains(item);

-Name functions that just return a property and don’t change state using nouns.
+Name functions that return a value and don’t change state using nouns.

 Bad: list.GetCount(); Good: list.Count();

 (In C#, you’d actually use properties for this.)

 Don’t make the name redundant with an argument.

 Don’t make the name redundant with the receiver.

 Only describe the return in the name if there are identical functions that return different types.